How to animate a logo in After Effects?

 Step 2.
 Adding Motion

-With layers split, you can finally import the file into Adobe After Effects.
+You can finally import the file into Adobe After Effects with layers split.
 By default, the logo will be displayed as one layer.
 Follow the sequence Right Click > Create > Convert to Layered Comp for separation to occur.

 Now, a multi-layer composition will be accessible.
 The next step is dragging all the elements into the main composition.
-Finally, remove the original layer and work with each part of the remaining layer individually.
+Finally, remove the original layer and work individually with each part of the remaining layer.

 For example, you may decide your selected element should be spun in from out of the frame and scaled up.
 These adjustments are initiated with the S and R keys, respectively.
 Both need a new separate keyframe.
 Move the latter down the timeline.